aws/amazon-chime-sdk-js/README.md

 > - Make sure you bind a tile to the same video element until the tile is removed.
 > - A local video tile can be identified using `localTile` property.
 > - A tile is created with a new tile ID when the same remote attendee restarts the video.
 > - Media Capture Pipeline relies on the meeting session to get the attendee info.
-After calling `this.meetingSession.audioVideo.start();`, wait for `eventDidReceive` callback where the event name is `meetingStartSucceeded` before calling `startLocalVideoTile`.
+After calling `this.meetingSession.audioVideo.start();`, wait for `audioVideoDidStart` event to be received before calling `startLocalVideoTile`.

 **Use case 13.** Start sharing your video.
 The local video element is flipped horizontally (mirrored mode).